 Along with other affiliates of Deutsche Bank Americas Holding Corp.
 (DBAH), the Company participates in the DBAH Cash Account Pension Plan.
 The plan is a tax-qualified, noncontributory defined benefit cash account pension plan that covers substantially all employees who have completed one full year of service and were hired on or before December 31, 2004.
-An employee's pension account is credited each year with 6.5% of base pay plus bonus amounts up to 75% of base pay up to IRS limits.
+An employee's pension account is credited each year with 6.5% of base pay plus bonus amounts up to 75% of base salary up to limits established by the Internal Revenue Service (IRS).
 Accounts are also credited each year with an interest credit equivalent to the annual rate of interest of 30-year U.S. Treasury securities.
 The funding policy has been to contribute at least the amount required to satisfy the Employee Retirement Income Security Act of 1974 minimum funding requirements.